 Conduct of Business

 We are all stewards accountable for our use of time, people, money and natural resources.
-A good steward seeks the right balance between prudence and adventure; conservatism and creation; leading and serving; stimulating and supporting.
+A good steward seeks the right balance between caution and risk-taking; conservatism and innovation; leading and following; stimulating and supporting.

-Good business is the way we serve the social and economic community, whether individually or corporately in national or international organisations.
-Its principles apply equally to commercial enterprises, charities and not-for-profit enterprises, as all are managed by individuals aiming to optimise performance.
+Good business is the way we in business serve the social and economic community, whether individually or corporately in national or international organisations.
+Its principles apply equally to commercial enterprises, charities and not-for-profit enterprises.
+All are managed by individuals who in their different ways seek to optimise performance in their businesses.

 There is nothing unethical in making a profit.
+Profit is only one way of measuring the value created by a business.
+What is more important is to have a richer picture of how value is created, attending to environmental, social and sustainability impact.
 No business will survive for long without it.
 What matters is how you make your profit and what you do with it.

 If you want to maintain, or even increase, employment, it will be necessary to be profitable and to build up resources for the future.
 Profit is also needed for new development and to contribute to the community in which you operate.